magepeopleteam/ecab-taxi-booking-manager/README.md

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Ecab Taxi Booking Manager for WooCommerce displays the total distance between two locations and calculates the fare.
+Ecab Online Taxi Booking Manager Efficiently manage your taxi bookings and fares with Ecab Taxi Booking Manager for WooCommerce.
+Perfect for travel agencies and taxi rental services, this plugin displays the distance between locations and calculates the fare seamlessly.
+Save time and improve customer satisfaction with Ecab - the ultimate Taxi Booking Manager.

 == Description ==